matloff/toweranNA/README.md

 Our function **toweranNA()** ("tower analysis with NAs") takes this approach.
 Usually, there will not be many data points having the exact value specified for U, so we average over a neighborhood of points near that value.
-Moreover, an early paper (Matloff, 2017) showed that regression averaging improves estimation of means, even with no MVs.
+Moreover, an early paper (described in (Matloff, 2017)) showed that regression averaging improves estimation of means, even with no MVs, thus an added bonus.

 The call form is